meinside/meinside.github.io/_posts/2014-08-05-How-I-transfered-my-Play-Store-apps-to-another-account-and-refunded-developer-registration-fee.md

 ## 5. (Optional) Delete your old account.

-Make sure you\'re signed out from your new account and sign in back with your old account.
+Make sure you're signed out from your new account and sign in back with your old account.

 And do as [this link](https://support.google.com/accounts/answer/32046) says.